Same school. Solidified future.

 Anita earned a Bachelor’s degree from Hampshire College in Amherst, Massachusetts, a Master’s in Architecture degree from The Southern California Institute of Architecture (SCI-Arc), and a Master’s of Science in Real Estate, Development Concentration (MSRE) from New York University.

 Dana is the driving force behind the Jones-Gordon Foundation.
-In addition to serving as the Foundation’s President, she is the Founder and Head of School of The Jones-Gordon School (established in 2010), and the Founder of On-Track Tutoring (started in 1999) — the two entities that are now under the auspices of the nonprofit organization.
+In addition to serving as the Foundation’s ED, she is the Founder and Head of School of The Jones-Gordon School (established in 2010), and the Founder of On-Track Tutoring (started in 1999) — the two entities that are now under the auspices of the nonprofit organization.

 A MASK Magazine “Moms Making a Difference” Unity Award nominee and Raising Arizona Kids Magazine Mompreneur, Dana has been a guest on “Family Matters” with The Mothers on KFNX and is often called upon to speak with journalists, parents, and other educators about special education topics.
-Dana has previously served on the board for a local independent school and held an advisory council position with the Phoenix chapter of the Parents Education Network.
+Dana previously served on the board of a local independent school and held an advisory council position with the Phoenix chapter of the Parents Education Network.
 She maintains professional affiliations with the Council for Exceptional Children, Children and Adults with ADHD (CHADD), the International Dyslexia Association, the International Reading Association, and the National Tutoring Association.
 In 2007 Dana founded the CHADD Valley of the Sun chapter in honor of her mentor, Dr. Clare Jones.

 Dana earned a master’s degree summa cum laude in curriculum and instruction, with a focus on brain-based learning, twice exceptionalities, and multisensory curriculum from ASU, where she also graduated summa cum laude with a bachelor’s degree in special education.
 Dana and her husband have a son now in high school (pictured here with Dana), who has attended JGS since kindergarten.